 Following some time at leisure for lunch, we visit the Nubian Museum, an archaeological and ethnographic museum tracing the history and culture of ancient and modern Nubia.
 (Overnight Aswan) B

 Day 18: Friday 8 December, Aswan

 - High Dam

 - Beit al-Wali Temple

-In order better to understand the significance of the region, and the UNESCO campaign to save the monuments of Nubia in the 1960s, we visit the High Dam and discuss the affects it has had on modern Egypt and its ancient monuments.
+In order to better understand the significance of the region, and the UNESCO campaign to save the monuments of Nubia in the 1960s, this morning we visit the High Dam and discuss the affects it has had on modern Egypt and its ancient monuments.